trancedu/PocketFlow-Tutorial-Cursor/README.md

   python main.py --query "List all Python files" --working-dir ./project
   ```

+- **Note**: This project hasn't been pressure-tested or optimized.
+We intentionally keep it simple for learning and customization.

 ## Development Tutorial

 - I built using **Agentic Coding**, the fastest development paradigm, where humans simply [design](docs/design.md) and agents [code](flow.py).